MinnowBoard-org/website/elements/tuto-reader/tutorials/alternate-firmware/docs/installing-alternate-firmware.md

   $ make
 ```

-2. When flashing the firmware, flash only the last 3MB of the 8 MB image onto the last 3MB of the chip.
+2. When flashing the firmware, flash only the last 3MB of the 8 MB image onto the
+  last 3MB of the chip.
 Example command using flashrom and a dediprog:

 ```
  $ echo 00500000:007fffff coreboot > regions.txt ; sudo flashrom -p dediprog -l regions.txt -i coreboot -w coreboot.rom
 ```

-3. If you accidentally overwrite the first half, you will need to reflash the original firmware; instructions can be found in [Updating the firmware](tutorials/updating_your_firmware).
+3. If you accidentally overwrite the first half, you will need to reflash the
+  original firmware; instructions can be found in [Updating the firmware](tutorials/updating_your_firmware).

+### WinZent

+To use WinZent’s firmware on your MinnowBoard MAX or Turbot, register on
+[WinZent’s website](http://winzenttech.com/).
+It boots in 0.56 seconds and reboots in 0.21 seconds.

+### U-Boot